 Aside from the usual snoring during sleep, snoring while awake is certainly something to check.
 Technically, it is not snoring but noisy, short breathing, which is not a good sign.
 Your pet may be suffering from a cold or flu.

 Suffering from a cold or the flu causes our dog’s nose to be clogged, restricting the airflow.
-He needs to be thoroughly checked over by a qualified vet right away, especially if he seems unwell or his breathing is labored.
+He needs to be thoroughly checked by a qualified vet immediately, especially if he seems unwell or his breathing is labored.

 Underlying Medical Condition

 If your puppy has never snored but suddenly exhibits snoring or if snoring persists unexplained, do not risk ignoring it and investigate immediately.

 Dogs can have sleep apnea, characterized when breathing repeatedly stops and starts for moments while sleeping.
 Snoring could also be an indicator of other medical conditions which require the intervention of your vet.